 Explain the Sensors

-Android-based devices have a built-in-sensors in them, which measure certain parameters such as motion, orientation and more.
+Android-based devices have built-in-sensors in them, which measure certain parameters such as motion, orientation and more.
 The sensors help in the monitor of positioning and movement of the device through their high accuracy and can be both software and hardware-based on nature.

-The three prominent categories of sensors in Android devices are:
+The three prominent categories of sensors in its devices are: